catseye/Robin/README.markdown

   "tag" symbol, and a payload; `respond` would be like a case statement against the tags, and would know which pid to reply to.)

+  This is basically going to be necessary in order to deal with `crude-io` as it stands so far, because you need to be able to distinguish input messages from output confirmation messages, and this is the cleanest way to do this.
+Note that it will require re-queueing messages that we don't understand, in `respond`, and this will require some care to get right and not lead to self-sending busy loops.
+We might want to do this at the native level (not unlike Erlang, but simpler -- no full pattern matching, just checking against the tag.)

 ### Standard Modules ###

 * Add `take-while`, `drop-while`, `first`, `rest`, `last`, and `flatten`